Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Clear Gmail cache on Android.
 Gardy Philogene/Gotechtor

-• Go to the Setting menu, then select Apps and notifications.
+• Go to the Settings menu, then select Apps and Notifications.

 • From the apps list, tap the Gmail app.